eigerco/lumina/cli/README.md

 lumina node --network mocha
 ```

 For all configuration options see `lumina node -h`.
-By default node will run on mainnet, connecting to official bootstrap nodes, with persistent header store in user's home directory.
+By default node will run on mainnet, connecting to official bootstrap nodes, with persistent header stored in user's home directory.

 #### WebTransport and Secure Contexts